York City's Best Ever XI

 DEFENCE – CENTRAL

-Centre half throw up some solid partnership.
-Barry Swallow / Chris Topping in the1970s and John McPhail / Ricky Sbragia in the 1980s stand out.
+Centre half throws up some solid partnership.
+Barry Swallow / Chris Topping in the 1970s and John McPhail / Ricky Sbragia in the 1980s stand out.
 Both had a team leader and a solid doer alongside him.
-The 1990s pairing wasn’t as significant, featuring Paul Stancliffe, Ray Warburton, Tony Barras, Steve Tutill and Paul Atkin.
+The 1990s pairing wasn’t quite as significant, featuring Paul Stancliffe, Ray Warburton, Tony Barras, Steve Tutill and Paul Atkin.
 All solid players, but not really Best XI contenders.
 Stancliffe, at the end of his career, still had class, as did Warburton who was injury prone.
-Then fact that 5 can be named suggests that there was no one outstanding pairing.
+Then the fact that 5 can be named suggests that there was no one outstanding pairing.

 Going back in time, Barry Jackson played across 3 decades in setting a club record of 539 appearances, but during his time, City were twice relegated (each time after just one season in Division 3) and applied for re-election on 5 occasions.
 A home grown player and dominant centre half, he was a popular figure.
 In1970, during City’s epic 3 game FA Cup tie against Cardiff, he comfortably got the better of a young John Toshack, Liverpool’s 1970s big target man striker.
 Again, given City’s record at the time, he falls just short of a Best XI.